veliovgroup/ostrio-Neo4jreactivity/readme.md

 On [atmospherejs.com](https://atmospherejs.com/ostrio/neo4jreactivity)

+### Example App
+The basic example is build on top of `--example leaderboard]` - the [Meteor Leaderboard Neo4j Example App](https://github.com/VeliovGroup/Meteor-Leaderboard-Neo4j)

 ### Description
 Due to security lack we decide separate server side with queries, and client side with handlers via methods.